4GeeksAcademy/machine-learning-content/export/deploy-model-using-streamlit-and-heroku.md

-# Deployment of a Machine learning model using Streamlit
+# Deployment of a Machine learning model using Streamlit and Heroku

 In the previous lesson we learned how to build a machine learning web application using Flask, writing basic HTML, and deploying Flask apps with Heroku.
 But, what if we could build those apps as easy as writing Python scripts?